2003 Kano State gubernatorial election

 The 2003 Kano State gubernatorial election occurred on April 19, 2003.
-ANPP candidate Ibrahim Shekarau won the election, defeating PDP Rabiu Kwankwaso and 5 other candidates.
+All Nigeria Peoples Party (ANPP) candidate Ibrahim Shekarau won the election, defeating People's Democratic Party (PDP) Rabiu Kwankwaso and 5 other candidates.

 Results

 Ibrahim Shekarau from the ANPP won the election.
 7 candidates contested in the election.

 The total number of registered voters in the state was 4,000,430, total votes cast was 2,313,527, valid votes was 2,197,405 and rejected votes was 116,122.